Summary

 APPLYING FOR NON-MAGI MEDICAID

-Non-MAGI recipients renew their Medicaid at their local county’s Medicaid office; HRA in NYC.
+Non-MAGI recipients renew their Medicaid where their case currently resides.
+If their case is at the local county’s Medicaid office (HRA in NYC), then they renew through the local county/HRA.
+If their case is at the NY State of Health, then they renew through NYSOH.
 For more information see below, Medicaid Renewal for Non-MAGI Recipients.

 The Medicaid Benefit Package